email360/ssjs-lib/README.md

 2. Make your changes, test where/if possible.

-3. If your changes alter the behaviour of any of the code update the corresponding documentation comments within the codebase.
-The updated documentation will then be used to update the documentation found within our [docs](https://docs.email360.io)
+3. If your changes alter the behaviour of any of the code, update the corresponding comments within the codebase.
+The updated comment will then be used to update the documentation found within our [docs](https://docs.email360.io)

 4. Open a pull request against the `master` branch at https://github.com/email360/ssjs-lib.